Table of Contents

-2. High Quality Diet
+2. High-Quality Diet

 In most cases, it's easy to fix this issue with a small change in diet.

-Be sure to check with your veterinarian to ensure your dog's gas is in fact due to small digestion issue, and that your pet doesn't have any food allergies or sensitivities that could be causing gas.
+Be sure to check with your veterinarian to ensure your dog's gas is, in fact, due to a small digestion issue and that your pet doesn't have any food allergies or sensitivities that could be causing gas.

 3. Prebiotics and Probiotics

-There must be a balance between the good and bad bacteria in order for your dog's digestive tract to stay healthy.
+There must be a balance between the good and bad bacteria for your dog's digestive tract to stay healthy.

 They help to fuel a healthy environment by feeding the good bacteria that reside there.

 If prebiotics is the fertilizer for the good bacteria in your dog’s gut, think of probiotics as reseeding your garden after it has been destroyed in a storm.

 A healthy digestive tract will not only reduce your dog's gas, but it will also aid in his overall health and well-being.

 Some of the best probiotics/prebiotics for dogs that are often recommended are these:

-|NaturVet – Digestive Enzymes - Plus Probiotics &...||1,302 Reviews||$15.99||Buy on Amazon|
+|NaturVet – Digestive Enzymes for Dogs - Plus...||Check Price|